jamf/JAWA/README.md

 4. Click Setup.
 5. Set up your first webhook or timed automation.

-When scripting for webhooks, verify the JSON structure.

 When scripting for webhooks, verify JSON structure sent from source: